-If your team members feel like they’re not treated fairly, it’s likely they’ll feel some frustration and resentment that can easily lead to their departure from the company.
+If your team members feel like they’re not treated fairly, it’s likely they’ll feel some frustration and resentment that can easily lead to low employee engagement and their departure from the company.

 Getting feedback from one person – a line manager – can also be riveted with what we call bias.
 360-degree reviews then become crucial to walk the walk on DE&I and make sure you account for a diverse workforce.

 By gathering feedback from a variety of backgrounds and experiences, you’ll decrease the potential for bias to creep in.
 A 360-review process will also help reduce any potential gaps in salaries and promotions by making sure everyone is treated fairly.

 3) More dialogue = engaged and high-performing teams

 It might sound pretty obvious, but people can’t improve unless you tell them where they fell short of expectations, and that’s where feedback becomes key.